Four Weddings and a Funeral (1994) Review – A Story About Finding Your Own Rhythm

 Richard Curtis's Screenplay and Hugh Grant's Performance

 Curtis's script balances sharp British wit with genuine emotional depth.
-The dialogue sparkles with clever observations about love and friendship, yet never sacrifices authenticity.
+The dialogue sparkles with clever observations yet never sacrifices authenticity.
 Lines like "Is it still raining?
 I hadn't noticed" have become iconic because they capture how love transforms our awareness.
+Shot in just 36 days on a budget of £2.7 million, the film went on to gross $245.7 million worldwide—generating the highest percentage return on cost of any film released in 1994, and becoming the highest-grossing British film in history at the time of its release.

 Grant turns what could have been a simple "bumbling Englishman" stereotype into a nuanced portrayal of someone wrestling with vulnerability.
 His physical comedy—the stammering, the apologetic gestures—stems from real emotional discomfort.
-This role established the persona that would define his career, earning him both Golden Globe and BAFTA awards.
+He won both the Golden Globe and BAFTA Award for Best Actor.

-Kristin Scott Thomas brings dignified heartbreak to Fiona.
+Kristin Scott Thomas brings dignified heartbreak to Fiona—winning the BAFTA Award for Best Supporting Actress—and the film also won BAFTA Best Film.
 Simon Callow's Gareth radiates joy, making his absence genuinely devastating.
 John Hannah's grief-stricken eulogy transforms him into the film's emotional center.
+Cinematographer Michael Coulter gives the film a warmth and specificity that grounds the comedy in something real—the light in English country houses, the particular grey of a London funeral.

-Streaming: Peacock (free with ads), Amazon Prime Video (subscription), Hulu (check regional availability)
+Streaming: Peacock (US, free with ads), Amazon Prime Video (subscription)

-Rent/Buy: Apple TV, Amazon Video, Google Play, YouTube, Vudu
+Also available for rent/purchase: Apple TV, Amazon Video, Google Play Movies

 π Final Thoughts

-The film's central friend group beautifully embodies this wisdom.
+The film's central friend group beautifully embodies the wisdom of different rhythms coexisting.
 They're like different kinds of trees in a forest—some grow quickly, branches reaching boldly toward the sky.
 Others take root slowly, building depth before height.
 Together, they create something more beautiful than any single approach could achieve alone.

-(A reflection in my native Korean—because some truths about connection feel truer in the language of your heart.)
+(A reflection in Korean—because some truths about different rhythms and the people who honor them feel truer in the language of the heart.)

 π¬ Join the Conversation

-Do you identify more with people who express feelings immediately, or those who need time to find the right words?
-Have you experienced moments where hesitation felt like wisdom rather than fear?
-How do you navigate relationships with people whose emotional rhythms differ from your own?
+Do you identify more with those who express feelings immediately, or those who need time to find the right words?
+Have you found that your hesitation was, in the end, its own kind of care?
 Share your thoughts below.

 π¬ More from Cinematic Sanctuaries

-- Before Sunrise - Authentic connection in fleeting encounters
+- Before Sunrise (1995) – Authentic connection discovered in fleeting, unhurried conversation

 π€ About the Author